 Let’s face it, everything about Texas is BIG!
-The sheer size of this state alone can make it overwhelming to pick out just a handful of places to see when there is so much to choose from.
+The sheer size of this state can make it overwhelming to pick out the hotspots to visit.

-This bustling metropolis, sometimes referred to as The Metroplex, has all of the glittering appeal that you would expect from the central hub of North Texas with a great combination of culture and history that attracts millions to this neck of the woods each year.
+Dallas and Fort Worth form a bustling metropolis, sometimes referred to as The Metroplex or DFW.
+This urban destination has all of the glittering appeal that you’d expect from the central jewel of North Texas.
+In DFW, you’ll discover the great combination of culture and history that attracts millions to this hub each year.

 The City of West

-On your way down from the Dallas/Fort Worth metropolitan area, make a pit stop along the I-35 corridor off of exit 353 in West, Texas for a bite at the famous Czech Shop.
-This local bakery promotes Czech heritage, serving up tempting morsels like Kolaches, which are made fresh daily.
+On your way south from the DFW Metroplex, make a pit stop along the I-35 corridor at exit 353.
+Here in West, Texas, you can stop for a bite at the famous Czech Stop.
+This local bakery promotes Czech heritage, serving up morsels like Kolaches, made fresh daily.

 Welcome to Waco

-Waco is also home to the undeniably Texan institution known as the Texas Ranger Hall of Fame and Museum, honoring those who have served or currently serving the Texas Rangers.
-A legendary symbol of Texas and the American West, visitors can get up close and personal with artifacts and archives regarding the proud history of the Texas Ranger, while the Hall of Fame commemorates the service and sacrifice of 30 individuals worthy of this distinction.
+Waco is also home to the Texas Ranger Hall of Fame and Museum, honoring those who have served or are currently serving the Texas Rangers.
+A legendary symbol of the American West, visitors can see artifacts and archives regarding the proud history of the Texas Ranger.
+The Hall of Fame commemorates the service and sacrifice of 30 individuals worthy of this distinction.

 Trains in Temple

-Take a detour at the train depot in Temple, just off exit 301 from I-35 for a tour of the Temple Railroad & Heritage Museum.
-This attraction is housed in the historic Santa Fe Depot, which was built in 1911 – a fitting backdrop for the exhibits that explore the history of the railroad and topics related to its regional and local history.
-Outside of the depot, visitors can see a collection of railroad equipment displayed on the grounds, which is next to an active railroad yard where you can observe the daily operations and traffic of the BNSF and Amtrak.
+Take a detour at the train depot in Temple, just off exit 301 from I-35.
+In this charming town, you can take a tour of the Temple Railroad & Heritage Museum.
+This attraction is housed in the historic Santa Fe Depot, a fitting backdrop for exploring the history of the railroad.
+Outside, you’ll find a collection of railroad equipment displayed on the grounds and an active railroad yard.

-About an hour south, just off exit 234, is the State Capitol of Austin, where the Capitol Building, conveniently located right downtown, is a must-see structure for most tourists.
-Towering more than 300 feet tall, the Texas Capitol is widely recognized as one of the nation’s most distinguished state capitols and hosts guided tours of this historic building all year long.
+About an hour south, just off exit 234, is the State Capitol of Austin.
+The Capitol Building, conveniently located right downtown, is a must-see structure for most tourists.
+Towering more than 300 feet tall, the Texas Capitol is widely recognized as one of the nation’s most distinguished state capitols.
+Throughout the year, you can take guided tours through this historic building.

-Just 20 minutes south of the downtown area is the Lady Bird Johnson Wildflower Center, located at The University of Texas.
-Here, you can explore the Center’s extensive grounds, which feature nine acres of cultivated gardens, a 16-acre Texas Arboretum, a Family Garden, and three miles of trails.
+Just 20 minutes south of downtown is the Lady Bird Johnson Wildflower Center, located at The University of Texas.
+Here, you can explore nine acres of cultivated gardens, a 16-acre Texas Arboretum, a Family Garden, and three miles of trails.

-Have an adventure in New Braunfels at the Animal World & Snake Farm Zoo, right off of exit 187, which features a variety of animals from across the globe.
-Originally established in 1967 as a snake farm, this facility became a prominent roadside attraction providing a home to an extensive collection of snakes, reptiles and other exotic animals.
-Since becoming a fully accredited zoological park in 2007, the Animal World & Snake Farm is now home to over 500 different species of animals!
+Have an adventure in New Braunfels at the Animal World & Snake Farm Zoo, right off of exit 187.
+This curious attraction features a variety of animals from across the globe.
+Originally established in 1967 as a snake farm, this facility houses an extensive collection of snakes, reptiles, and exotic animals.
+Since becoming an accredited zoological park in 2007, the facility is now home to over 500 different species of animals!

-If you’re looking for some wet and wild fun during the summer months, you should try tubing on the Comal or Guadalupe Rivers!
-Make sure to visit one of the experienced River Outfitters to ensure a great time on the water.
+If you’re looking for some wet and wild fun during the summer months, try tubing on the Comal or Guadalupe Rivers!
+Make sure to visit one of the experienced river outfitters to ensure a great time on the water.

 San Antonio Treasures

-We’ve now made it to the last stop on our Texas road trip, the City of San Antonio!
-Here, you’ll experience an area where modern and historical worlds meet in this unique and thriving metropolis.
+It’s been a fun-filled journey, but we’ve made it to the last stop on our Texas road trip.
+In scenic San Antonio, you’ll experience an area where modern and historic worlds meet to form a thriving metropolis.

-Take an excursion just north of downtown San Antonio and discover the Natural Bridge Caverns, where you’ll find natural wonders around every corner!
-Explore passages and formations in the network of caves with one of the guided tours or have an adventure at other available attractions like the canopy challenge with vertical obstacles and exhilarating zip lines, the open air maze challenge, or the gem and fossil mining.
+Take an excursion north of downtown San Antonio and discover the Natural Bridge Caverns.
+During your visit, you’ll find natural wonders around every corner!
+Explore passages in the caves with one of the guided tours or try the canopy challenge with vertical obstacles and exhilarating zip lines.
+Plus, you can enjoy an open air maze challenge and gem and fossil mining.

-In the downtown area, situated among the towering skyscrapers and countless tourist attractions, is the Alamo, one of the most important historical sites in the world.
-This must-see historical landmark ranks as one of the most popular with those visiting this state and is known as the heart of San Antonio.
-Just a short walk from these hollowed grounds is the famous San Antonio River Walk, an urban waterway featuring a paved walkway running along the riverside with walking bridges to navigate from side to side and river taxies for a totally different perspective.
-The River Walk offers an endless array of shops, restaurants, and entertainment with great scenery that’s a feast for the eyes and the soul.
+Just a short walk from The Alamo is the San Antonio River Walk, an urban waterway featuring a paved walkway running along the riverside.
+Navigate from side to side on the walking bridges or cruise on the river taxies for a totally different perspective.
+The River Walk offers an array of shops, restaurants, and entertainment paired with great scenery for a spectacular sight.

-Visit all of these wonderful attractions or pick out your favorites for the ultimate Texas road trip from Dallas/Fort Worth to San Antonio!
+With your itinerary in hand, you can now embark on your Texas road trip.
+Visit all of these wonderful attractions or pick out your favorites for the ultimate Texas road trip!